THE PREMIER MARKETPLACE FOR JEWELRY

 Platinum is another dense, corrosion-resistant metal like tungsten and tantalum.
 The rarity and density of platinum is very similar to that of tantalum.
 However, platinum is the only precious metal listed here (beside gold, silver, and palladium).

 Looking at hardness, tantalum is considerably more scratch-resistant than platinum.
-Both metals are similarly ductile, making either resizable as rings.
+Both metals are similarly ductile, making platinum and tantalum resizable as rings.

 Color-wise, platinum is a lighter, silver- to grayish-white color while tantalum is a darker gray-blue to gray color.